ChuckLangford/toolbelt/python/README.md

-# What
-The gitsync Python script is a command line utility that receives a path relative to the user's home directory.
-It will then attempt to verify that directory exists, is a git repo and then sync that repo.

-# How
+# Script Descriptions
 ```
+gitsync.py - syncs a specified directory with it's remote repo

     python gitsync.py path/relative/to/your/home/directory

+sendemail.py - sends an email using an api service (in particular, Mailgun)
 ```